Peak Oil - Whom to Believe? Part One - "There's Plenty of Oil, CERAiously"

 Humans like to eat and have sex (1).
 We also are designed to compete with each other and other species for resources (2)(3).
 This function of population times demand will continue to increase, ceteris paribus.

 We live on a planet subject to natural laws.
-The procurement of oil, a finite resource critical to our globally interconnected society, follows the general laws of thermodynamics, as more 'heat loss' occurs as we find and pull out the more difficult oil.
+The procurement and use of oil, a finite resource critical to our globally interconnected society, follows the 2nd law of thermodynamics.
+As we transform carbon from low entropy into human use plus waste, an increase in the 'heat loss' will occur as we find, pull out and transform the more difficult fossil deposits.
 Technology is thus in a battle with depletion, and so far depletion is winning.
 What once returned over 100:1 on an energy investment is now below 20:1.
 (4&5) The ease of finding, harvesting, refining and distributing liquid fuels to society, will continue to decrease over time, ceteris paribus.
+Yet we continue to rely on abstract (fiat) accounting methods to measure our real resource base - furthermore, the debt and credit that allow the world economic system to grow are increasing exponentially, while at the same time the real economic driver, cheap availability of high flow rate liquid fuels, is becoming more scarce.

 Peak oil, as will be discussed below, has many definitions.
-Simply put, it is about the intersection of the above two trends.
+Simply put, it is about one important intersection of the above two trends.
 It represents the general time frame when human demand for the energy services derived from oil will permanently diverge from our capacity to provide them.
+In effect, though the resources exist, we will not be able to afford the prices necessary to procure them for a global democracy.

 Modern human culture, capitalism, globalization, food production, and essentially all aspects of life as we know it (unless *we* are Amish, 3rd world, or off-the-gridders), centers around oil, electricity and natural gas.
 Peak Strawberries or Peak Snapple obviously wouldn't be as big of deal.